Meet-Modi/InternetTv-IPmulticast-Stream-radio/README.md

 The Project includes many `GUI` and `VLC` plugins which will be needed for displaying the video file recieved continously.

 -Server File : Only GCC version 8 or above is needed.

- Before proceeding, mae sure you do `sudo apt-get update` -Client File : It uses `Gtk2` for GUI and libvlc for integrating `vlc` window in the GUI -Gtk2 : `sudo apt-get install libgtk-3-dev`
+-Client File : It uses `Gtk2` for GUI and libvlc for integrating `vlc` window in the GUI -Gtk2 : `sudo apt-get install libgtk-3-dev`
  -libvlc : `sudo apt-get install libvlc-dev`